LightBDD/LightBDD/README.md

 ### Example console output during tests execution:
 ```
+FEATURE: [Story-1] Login feature
+  In order to access personal data
+  As an user
+  I want to login into system

 SCENARIO: [Ticket-1] Successful login
   STEP 1/6: Given user is about to login
   STEP 1/6: Passed after <1ms